 (Q) All prescription or legend drugs dispensed, ordered or prescribed shall be recorded including: dosage, frequency, quantity and directions for use.
-Legend drugs, in original unopened manufacturer's packaging, dispensed or ordered, for herd use.
-Any changes made by telecommunications shall be recorded; Legend drugs in original unopened manufacturer's packaging dispensed or ordered for herd use are exempt from this rule.
+Any changes made by telecommunications shall be recorded.
+Legend drugs in original unopened manufacturer's packaging dispensed or ordered for herd use are exempt from this rule.
 Legend and prescription drugs are as defined by the U.S. Food and Drug Administration in 'FDA and the Veterinarian'.